 The history of this favorite homestead site included many fires so Fred (Roberts) insisted that fire protection be incorporated into the design.
 The visually striking pools supplied water for an elaborate pump system to protect the home from fires.
 However, the pumps and pipes were not maintained after Fred’s death and the home was lost in the 1982 Dayton Canyon Fire.
 The surviving features provide a unique opportunity to walk through a blueprint of a Paul R. Williams design.

 Today wildfires remain a concern, and parts of Solstice Canyon have burned as recently as 2007, resulting in a temporary closure of the park.

 Just beyond the ruins, a short waterfall spills down the creek into a sequence of rock pools.
 This is a great place to spend some time exploring.
-There are several smaller ruins along the bank of the creek to discover.
+Several smaller ruins along the bank of the creek can be discover.
 Return the way you came.
-There is 350 feet of elevation gain along this hike.
+This hike has 300 feet of elevation change.
 Dogs are welcome.
 No fee or permit is required, so get out and enjoy!

-There are a handful of other trails in Solstice Canyon.
+A handful of other trails explore Solstice Canyon.
 Those looking for more of a challenge should try the Deer Valley Loop off Sostomo Trail.
 The 3.9 miles of undulating trail offer occasional ocean views and plenty of good exercise.

 To get to the trailhead: Take PCH to Malibu and turn inland on Corral Canyon Road (West of Malibu Canyon Road and Pepperdine University at the intersection with the 76 gas station).
 The park entrance is on the left, just around the first bend in the road.
 Expect a full parking lot on weekends.